SSCP Certification: Overview and Career Path

 - Administer Mobile Device Management (MDM)

 - Operate and maintain secure virtual environments

 Be sure you view both the new SSCP Exam Outline and The Ultimate Guide to the SSCP to get more specifics on the broad spectrum of domains, the topics you’ll be required to master and that are included in the CBK.

 This refreshed exam is available in English, Japanese, Korean, German, and Spanish.
 The SSCP exam has a cost of $249, 230 euros or 199 pounds depending on the student’s location; additional fees include:

 Candidates will need to sign in to their Pearson VUE account, select their preferred test location and date and pay the required fees.
 Pearson VUE will then transfer the information to (ISC)².
 A phone registration option is also available.

-Participants will have three hours to complete the SSCP examination, which consists of 125 multiple-choice questions with four choices each.
+Participants will have four hours to complete the SSCP examination, which consists of 150 multiple-choice questions.
 The test results will be released by (ISC)² via email, as real-time results may not be available.
 A minimum score of 700 on a 1,000-point scale signifies a passing grade.
 The applicant will also need to be endorsed by another (ISC)² certified professional in good standing before the cert can be awarded.

 What is the best way to train for the SSCP exam?

 The SSCP exam consists of experience-based questions that cannot be learned by studying alone, but there are several online resources that can help students master the content that will be tested.
 The (ISC)² website offers some training options, including the Official (ISC)² Training Seminars with courses in person or online to best suit students’ needs, schedules and learning styles.